A jQuery Plugin Framework

 /* Retrieve the counts of characters used and remaining.

-@return (object) the current counts with attributes used and remaining */
+@return {object} The current counts with attributes used and remaining.

-var inst = target.data(this.propertyName);
+var inst = this._getInst(elem);

-var value = target.val();
+var value = elem.val();

 var len = value.replace(/\r\n/g, '~~').replace(/\n/g, '~~').length;